apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Implementations SHOULD return true; this avoids code which checks for a false return value from overreacting.

+Note: Some of the object store based filesystem implementations always return false when deleting the root.

 ##### Empty (non-root) directory `recursive == False`

 Deleting an empty directory that is not root will remove the path from the FS and